Trump urges China to reveal all about origin of coronavirus

-That same day Pompeo said that while the virus came from Wuhan, “we don’t know precisely where it began.”
+Trump, who initially praised China over its response to the outbreak, said he had not spoken to Chinese President Xi Jinping.
+"We want them to be transparent.
+We want to find out what happened so it never happens again," he said.

+The Republican president, who is seeking re-election in November, has been accused of not acting early enough to curb the spread of the virus in the United States.
+He has said China should have warned the world much sooner.
 Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases and a member of the White House Coronavirus Task Force, told National Geographic in an interview published on Monday the best evidence showed the virus was not made in a lab in China but appeared to have "evolved in nature and then jumped species."

 "I don't think there's a distinction between them.
 Of course, Secretary Pompeo has access to information that Dr. Fauci may not have, so there's not necessarily a difference of opinion there," he said on Tuesday.
-The World Health Organization called Pompeo's comments "speculative" and called for a science-based inquiry.
+The World Health Organization called the comments Pompeo made on Sunday "speculative."
+Trump has halted U.S. funding to the WHO and accused of it being "China-centric."

 ALSO READ